RAPID: Retrofitting IEEE 802.11ay Access Points for Indoor Human Detection and Sensing: Experimental results

 \subsection{Experiment setup}

-We test RAPID in a research laboratory of dimensions 6.1 $\times$ 7.7~m containing whiteboards, windows, tables, computers and equipment, making it a challenging multi-path environment with a number of potential reflectors.
-We deploy two RAPID \ac{ap}s as shown in Fig. \ref{fig:testbed} close to one of the walls and separated by $1.8$~m.
+We test RAPID in two different rooms, as shown in \fig{fig:env-pics}.
+The two environments are research laboratories, denoted by E$1$, of dimensions $6.1 \times 7.7$~m and E$2$, of dimensions $6 \times 10.7$~m (E$2$), and containing whiteboards, windows, tables, computers and equipment, making them challenging multi-path environments with a number of potential reflectors.
+Most of our experiments, including the collection of the training data for the NN classifier, have been carried out in E$1$, while we used E$2$ to assess the robustness of the proposed method to unknown environments.
+For the tests involving multiple \acp{ap}, we deploy two RAPID \ac{ap}s as shown in \fig{fig:testbed} close to the wall, separated by $1.8$~m.

-To test the localization and tracking capabilities of RAPID, we mark specific known positions across the test room to determine ground truth location as shown in \fig{fig:scenario}, and perform our tests by having subjects move across these positions.
+To test the localization and tracking capabilities of RAPID, we mark specific known positions across E$1$ to determine the ground truth location as shown in \fig{fig:scenario}, and perform our tests by having subjects move across these positions.
 The markers are denoted by P$x$, with $x$ ranging from $1$ to $8$, while \ac{ap}s are represented as blue triangles.
 The room walls are represented with a black dashed line.